nesrak1/AssetsTools.NET/README.md

 Note: I don't use UABE.NET all that much anymore other than the MonoBehaviour searcher so I probably won't be keeping up with it after these things are fixed.

 # Extracting Database
-In UABE, go to `Options > Edit Type Package`.
+In the original UABE, go to `Options > Edit Type Package`.
 Open classdata.tpk in the same folder as UABE.
 Find the Unity version you need and click "Export".
 Then close the window and go to `Options > Edit Type Database`.
 Open the file you exported, uncheck `Compress the file (LZMA)`, click OK, then OK again.

+In AssetsView, the whole classdata.tpk file needs to be decompressed.
+In the `Edit Type Package` menu, uncheck `Compress the file (LZMA)` and click OK.
+Then copy the file to the same folder as AssetsView.

 # Comments
 Older comments that I wrote were written with `//-` while UABE's original comments were written in `//`.
 Commented out functions that still need to be implemented were written with `///Original AssetsTools function name`.
 Most comments I write now (mostly in methods) will now just be `//`.